Maropati

-Maropati (Calabrian: Maropàtri; Monopation) is a comune (municipality) in the Province of Reggio Calabria in the Italian region Calabria, located about 70 km southwest of Catanzaro and about 50 km northeast of Reggio Calabria.
+Maropati (Calabrian: Maropàtri; Monopation) is a comune (municipality) in the Province of Reggio Calabria in the Italian region Calabria.
+It is located about 70 km southwest of Catanzaro and about 50 km northeast of Reggio Calabria.
 As of 31 December 2004, it had a population of 1,655 and an area of 10.3 km2.

 The municipality of Maropati contains the frazione (subdivision) Tritanti.

-Maropati borders the following municipalities: Anoia, Feroleto della Chiesa, Galatro, Giffone.
+Maropati borders municipalities of Anoia, Feroleto della Chiesa, Galatro, and Giffone.